 Intensive study of and practice in writing processes, from invention and researching to drafting, revising, and editing, both individual and collaboratively.
 Emphasis on effective rhetorical choices, including audience, purpose, arrangement, and style.
 Focus on writing the academic essay as a vehicle for learning, communicating, and critical analysis.
-Credit: 3 semester hours Prerequisite: Must be college-ready in reading and writing.
+Three lecture hours per week.
+Credit: 3 semester hours

+Prerequisite: Must be college-ready in reading and writing.